PixelOS-Lemonade/.github/profile/README.md

 > We only build PE Plus Edition (if appliable) as my build machine took at least ~20mins to build one release.
 Feel free to build for yourself if you do not prefer.

 ### Goal
 - Focus on stability.
-Introduce *minimized* out-of-tree tweaks:
+No out-of-tree tweaks by default:
-    - Add [KernelSU](https://github.com/tiann/KernelSU) for out-of-box root experience (Kernel only.
-You still need to manually install manager).
+    - Need [KernelSU](https://github.com/tiann/KernelSU)?
+Download prebuilt kernel from [here](https://github.com/PixelExperience-Lemonade/kernel_oneplus_sm8350_kernelsu/actions)!
 - No insane patches or weird tweaks that actually introduce unwanted behaviours.
     - Expect stock behaviour of LineageOS